Linear Algebra In A Jiffy: Gauss-Jordan a la Gram-Schmidt

 Like Gram-Schmidt process, the procedure we present is recursive, and it relies on the repeated use of a procedure $\mathfrak{P}$ (described below) which pertains to the following question: when one appends an element $Y\in\F^{n}$ to the \Lime basis of a subspace \Fam{W} of $\F^{n}$, how does one generate the \Lime basis of the resulting span \Fam{V} of the new list?\footnote{Since there is nothing to do if $Y$ is already in \Fam{W}, and testing for this inclusion is easy (see \eqref{e1}\!\! ), we will focus on the case of $Y\not\in\Fam{W}$.} We consider the \Lime case because it corresponds most directly to the traditional Gauss-Jordan elimination.

-Before stating a general form of the procedure, let us illustrate it with a concrete example.
-This will convince the reader that the procedure is indeed a form of Gauss-Jordan elimination.
+Before stating a general form of the procedure, let us illustrate the ideas with a concrete and simplified example.
+This should convince the reader that the procedure is indeed akin to Gauss-Jordan elimination.